 Re-let Rents for Void Properties

 19. The current policy for new tenants moving into void Council properties is that their starting rents will be based on the rent restructuring formula rent calculated using Government methodology.
-This policy provides that this approach will continue.

 Rents for Newly Acquired or Built Properties